 - lift maintenance

 The way we calculate your service charges is set out in your lease.
-For details of charges for larger works, see our major works page.
+For details of charges for larger works, look at our major works page.

 You will receive a breakdown of the service charges for your property before each financial year, which starts on 1 April.

-As these are produced at the start of the year we won't know the exact costs for every item and will supply estimated costs based on the previous year’s charges.
+As these are produced at the start of the year we will not know the exact costs for every item and will supply estimated costs based on the previous year’s charges.